Sahara states at odds over Mali rebels

 "We need to work to redress the balance of forces on the ground before we can talk about negotiations," Bazoum said at the opening of the meeting in Mauritania's capital, Nouakchott.

-"We need to organize a confrontation with the terrorist groups ...
+"We need to organise a confrontation with the terrorist groups ...
 Mali's north must be cleared of terrorism and it seems to me we have the ideal opportunity," he said.

 West Africa's ECOWAS group had been mulling an intervention to prevent any further rebel push until the coup meant restoring civilian rule became the regional bloc's priority.